UW-THINKlab/resilience/README.md

 ## Contributing

-You can contribute to this project by creating issues or forking this repository and opening a pull request.

-Please review our [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.
+Refer to our [Contributing Guide](./CONTRIBUTING.md) on how to contribute to this project.

 Thanks to our contributors so far!